shybyte/zig-micro-game/README.md

     ./build-compressed-release.sh

-Running this script will also update the [size.txt](./size.txt) file, so you are always in control of the file size and can compare it to previous versions.
+Running this script will also update the [size.txt](./size.txt) file, so you are always aware and in control of the file size and can compare it to previous versions.

 ## Inspired by